 People believe and love the brand and then buy the product.

 That means the most important asset of a business is not the systems, machines, factory and so forth.
-The most important asset of the business is the brand!
+The most important asset of a business is the brand!
 That’s why entrepreneurs must focus on building their brand!

 Don Sexton, president of Arrow Group wrote in his book, Marketing 101, “Your brand is probably the most important and most valuable asset of your organization.”